King Arthur Baking Co.’s Remarkable Digital Transformation

 King Arthur’s Business Expansion

-In 1963, like his father and grandfather before him, Frank E. Sands II joined the family business.
-Ultimately, he was named president.
+In 1963, like his father and grandfather before him, Frank E. Sands II joined the family business and ultimately became president.

-Frank would embark on an ambitious plan for business expansion.
-Over the next ten years, a series of acquisitions would make King Arthur the largest distributor of baking supplies in New England.
+Frank launched an ambitious plan to grow the business through a series of acquisitions over the next ten years, which would make King Arthur the largest distributor of baking supplies in New England.

 In 1973, they acquired Joseph Middleby, a bakery supplier that pioneered commercial baking technology.

-Over time, the company offered more products under the King Arthur name, including commercial equipment, and even a line of coffee.
+Over time, the company offered more products under the King Arthur name, including commercial equipment, and even a coffee line.

-Sales climbed to more than $40 million as acquisitions grew, and the workforce expanded from 20 to 160 employees, all while remaining a privately held company.
+Sales climbed to more than $40 million as acquisitions grew, and the workforce expanded from 20 to 160 employees, all while the company remained privately held.

 Rapid Growth Challenges King Arthur

-During the 1970s, corporate mergers and acquisitions surged.
-This period marked the rise of big conglomerates (large corporations consisting of smaller, unrelated businesses across different industries), leading to what became known as the Merger Wave.
+This period marked the rise of large conglomerates—companies made up of smaller, unrelated businesses across different industries—leading to what became known as the Merger Wave.

 U.S. antitrust laws became more lenient, greenlighting lucrative deals for conglomerates that would likely have been blocked before.

-These deals grew in number and size as low-interest rates made it easy to borrow capital for leveraged buyouts.
+These deals grew in number and size as low-interest rates made it easier to borrow capital for leveraged buyouts.

 Consequently, corporate balance sheets became burdened with vast quantities of debt.